dahga/Little-Bits/README.md

 ### Students
 - Easy access
 - Free of charge
-- Easy to used to help stay organized for multiple classes & activities
+- Easy to use to help stay organized for multiple classes & activities
 ### Small Businesses
 - Free, saves money in the long run
 - Great tool to use for time management